 Water is a basic need we cannot live without.
 Learn to use water sparingly whether you are at camp or in an emergency situation.
 Learn to get by on less, and you will be okay no matter what comes your way.

 Whether you are at camp or at home, store extra water for your daily needs.
 I have several of these jugs.
 They are sturdy, have a well designed spigot, and are a convenient size.

 Know that water weighs over 8 pounds per gallon, and use containers you can still lift.
 This is the largest size I can still manage.
 I like them for my Granny Camp off grid Alaska remote cabin, hunting trips, and for water storage at home for emergencies.

 ORION BEAR DETERRENT LAUNCHER AND SHELLS - PRODUCT REVIEW

 If you enjoy spending time in the out of doors, and like to hike, camp, or fish, you may find yourself in bear country.
 Having a bear deterrent is a great safety tip.
 Most bears have no interest in encountering you, but have the speed and power to be extremely dangerous, especially a mother bear defending her cubs.
 If you are looking for a bear deterrent, check out the Orion bear deterrent launcher and shells.

 This is a plastic launcher that looks like a pistol.
 Launch a shell overhead, and it gives a loud bang and blast of light to scare bears away at up to 300 feet.
 This is a great solution for bear safety if you are unable or unwilling to use a firearm or bear spray.
-At around $40, the Orion Bear Deterrent is an affordable way to add an element of safety to your outdoor activities.
-This is a product to consider for safety in bear country.
+The Orion Bear Deterrent is an affordable way to add an element of safety to your outdoor activities.
+This is a great product to consider for safety in bear country.